bioneos/redmine-theme-yh/README.md

 # Bio::Neos - yh redmine theme #
 Modern Redmine Theme.

-This ir our Redmine theme, based off the Yh Redmine theme (https://github.com/yenihayat/redmine-theme-yh).
-This is mostly the same theme with a more BN-friendly theme and color.
+This is our Redmine theme, based off the Yh Redmine theme (https://github.com/yenihayat/redmine-theme-yh).
+It is mostly the same theme with a more BN-friendly theme and color.
 The layout remains the same as the screenshots below.

 ## Screenshots
 ![](https://raw.githubusercontent.com/yenihayat/redmine-theme-yh/master/screenshots/activity2.png)